coleworsley/interview-prep/GeneralWeb.md

 ### What is an API

 Application Programming Interface
-High Level - software intermediary/connection that allows two applications to talk to each other
+High Level - software intermediary/connection that allows two applications to talk to each other.
+It specifies how software should interact with each other.

-It is a set of protocols that